pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

 ## Event listeners

+Sources for real-time updates:
-- PubNub client: updates from all subscriptions (channels, groups, channel metadata, users).
+- PubNub client: updates from all subscriptions (channels, channel groups, channel metadata, users).
-- Subscription: updates for its specific entity.
+- Subscription: updates for its target (channel, channel group, channel metadata, or user).
-- SubscriptionsSet: updates for all entities in its subscription list.
+- SubscriptionsSet: updates for all objects represented by its subscriptions.

+See Publish & Subscribe for details.

 ## Overriding PubNub configuration